front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

-In our case, the `Home` component being in `my-module/web/theme/pages/Home/Home.js`, we do not have to import the `StoreLocator` by using relative paths `../../modules/StoreLocator` but we can remain with `theme/modules/StoreLocator` which is more explicit.
+In our case, the `Home` component being in `my-module/web/theme/pages/Home/Home.js`, we do not have to import the `StoreLocator` by using relative paths `../../modules/StoreLocator` but we can do so with `theme/modules/StoreLocator` which is more explicit.
 This is possible for any file located in the folder `web/theme` of a module.

 And it works!
 You now have a clean `Home` page component that uses a Business